stefanofa/awesome/TOPICS.md

 *   [SameerJS6/lina](https://github.com/SameerJS6/lina) - Drop-in shadcn/ui ScrollArea replacement (Radix/Base UI) with native touch, adaptive masks, and polished interactions.

 *   [keenthemes/reui](https://github.com/keenthemes/reui) - Design-forward shadcn kit for interfaces that stand out.
 1000+ free patterns!

+*   [cosscom/coss](https://github.com/cosscom/coss) - coss.com is the new holding company of cal.com, the pioneers of open source scheduling infrastructure and cal.com continues to be the 'google search' of our alphabet.

 *   [mui/base-ui](https://github.com/mui/base-ui) - Unstyled UI components for building accessible web apps and design systems.
 From the creators of Radix, Floating UI, and Material UI.